 The internship is organized so that the students get an in-depth knowledge of the field, a designer is working in.
 In dialogue with the company the student formulates an issue that will be the basis for the students work in the company as well as the practical task to be handed over after completion of the internship.
 SAFD encourages the students to apply for an internship.
 The school helps with support and network in the search process, but it is up to each student to secure an internship and complete the tasks made during the internship.
 Should this in some cases fail, the school offers an alternative program with special emphasis on immersion, professional knowledge and practical experience.
 The students will perform a case study at the end of the project.

 The students have the opportunity to take an internship at the schools fifth semester.
 For the student to start an internship, an internship contract should be approved.
 Internship contract should be completed by the student and subsequently approved and signed by the administration of SAFD.

 Read more about the internship course here.

 The education at Scandinavian Academy of Fashion Design gives a total of 180 ECTS points, which is the same number of points that a bachelor’s degree gives.
-The program is approved by the Ministry of Education and Research, but as SAFD is a private institution in Denmark, the school does not have the right to use the title “Bachelor” due to the Danish rules for accreditation of the field of education, even though the ECTS points as mentioned above are the same.
+The program is SU grant approved by the Agency for Higher Education and Science, but as SAFD is a private institution in Denmark, the school does not have the right to use the title “Bachelor” due to the Danish rules for accreditation of the field of education, even though the ECTS points as mentioned above are the same.

 One academic year corresponds to 60 ECTS (European Credit Transfer and Accumulation System), and the education provides overall 180 ECTS credits.
 The education gives the students the right to use the title Clothing Designer, Apparel Designer or Fashion Designer.